 |Remarks by Amb.
 Zhang Jun at Security Council VTC on the Situation in the Middle East, including the Palestinian Question|

-I thank Special Coordinator Mladenov for the briefing.
+I thank Special Coordinator Mladenov for his informative briefing.
+I also thank Dr. Shikaki and Mr. Levy for their presentations.

 Thank you, Mr. President.